 As a rule, the minimum requirement to claim any State Pension is having ten (10) qualifying years on your National Insurance record.
 But, these ten qualifying years do not have to be consecutive (in a row).

 Note: The definition of a qualifying year for pension purposes is having paid or had credited enough National Insurance Contributions.
 NIC years are the same as a tax year starting on the 6th of April to the 5th April in the following year.

 Thus, one or more of the following need to have applied to you for at least 10 years before you get to retirement age.

 What if you decide to carry on working after State Pension age?
 In this case, you stop paying National Insurance contributions.
 You can also make a request for flexible working arrangements if you meet the requirements.

 The full and current new State Pension is £168.60 per week.
 But, the total amount you will get is dependent on your National Insurance record.

 In most cases, new State Pension payments go out every four weeks.
 The payments go into an account of your choice; this can include an overseas bank account if you live abroad.
 The payments get made in 'arrears'.
 This means they are for the previous 4 weeks and not the coming 4 weeks.

 Your National Insurance number determines which day the government pays the new State Pension.

 Note: The rules differ for the UK State Pension if you retire abroad.

-As a rule, you will receive your first pension payment within 5 weeks of reaching State Pension age.
+As a rule, you will receive your first pension payment within five (5) weeks of reaching the State Pension age.